Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 # TakeTwo Solution Starter
 TakeTwo provides a quick and simple tool to help detect and eliminate racial bias -- both overt and subtle -- in written content.
 This can assist content creators in proactively mitigating potential biases as they write.
 It can also be used by people to review written content on websites and social media for potential biases.

+TakeTwo detects phrases and words that could be seen as racially biased as you are developing content and helps you take responsibility for what you say.

 ## Contents

 1. [Overview](#overview)